 Sierra Trading Post is counting on you trading in your hard-earned cash for a pair of waterproof hiking boots or a brand new wetsuit.
-The company sells discounted men's and women's brand-name apparel, outdoor gear, footwear, and home decor through four retail outlets in Idaho, Nevada, and Wyoming; five catalog titles; and a website.
-It buys overstock and closeout items from about 1,000 manufacturers, including Columbia, The North Face, Timberland, ECCO, Dr. Martens, and Birkenstock, and sells them to consumers at up to 70% off the original retail price.
-Founded in 1986 by Keith Richardson, Sierra Trading Post was acquired by off-price retail giant The TJX Companies. in 2012.
+The retailer sells discounted men's and women's brand-name apparel, outdoor gear, footwear, and home decor through several catalogs, a website, and a handful of retail outlets in Idaho, Nevada, and Wyoming.
+It buys overstock and closeout items from about 1,000 manufacturers that represent more than 3,000 brands, including Columbia, The North Face, Timberland, ECCO, Dr. Martens, and Birkenstock.
+It sells products at up to 70% off the original retail price.
+Founded in 1986 by Keith Richardson, Sierra Trading Post has been owned by off-price retail giant The TJX Companies since 2012.

 Change in Company Type

-Massachusetts-based TJX bought Sierra Trading Post in late 2012 for nearly $200 million to bolster its online operations.
+To bolster its operations, Massachusetts-based TJX bought Sierra Trading Post in late 2012 for nearly $200 million.
 As part of the deal, TJX acquired Sierra Trading Post's four outlet stores, office, fulfillment center, and photography studios in Cheyenne, Wyoming, as well as its customer call centers in Cheyenne and Cody, Wyoming.

 Sales and Marketing

 The top-100 Internet retailer markets itself as "Great Deals.
 Great Brands."
 Through affiliate programs, Sierra Trading Post is able to boost its customer base.

 interactive video program, which was launched in 2013, the company spotlights outdoor sports that fans can watch and Tweet with them.